ucsb-seclab/monolithic-firmware-collection/ARMCortex-M/D_POLYPUS/README.md

 From the paper:

-- It is required to know the ROM and RAM region of a Bluetooth firmware to dump it.
-Within the Bluetooth firmware the ROM starts at 0x0 and the RAM at 0x200000.
+- Within the Bluetooth firmware the ROM starts at 0x0 and the RAM at 0x200000.
 - ROM can be read and executed, while RAM can also be written.
 - There is no execution prevention.
 - The ROM of each firmware starts with: